mylittleponyfan06/IT204F/README.md

-Scratch project for ica <br>
+Scratch project for IT204F ica <br>
-a new app idea for koufu online queuing and ordering system
+a new app idea for koufu online queuing and ordering system <br>
+By Tristin, Shavonne, Janice and Kristen